peymanmortazavi/garlic-models/README.md

 Woooah what a buzz word.
 It's just two C++ concepts to provide a common interface so that various different data containers could be described using a set of methods.

-Long story short, most JSON and YAML libraries you find on the are probably going to have ways to get strings, numbers, booleans, lists and objects.
+Long story short, most JSON and YAML libraries you find are probably going to have ways to get strings, numbers, booleans, lists and objects.
 What if we make a contract that designates one interface that includes a common set of functions these libraries provide.
 Then we can wrap these types with adapters so they all have same methods then we can write code